slaclab/sdf-docs/data-and-storage.md

 - General purpose software will go under sw.
 Group specific software will go under `/sdf/group` and will be maintained by each group.

 - Some groups may decide to logically hold all their information under `/sdf/group/<groupname>`.
 Such a structure may be implemented by each group via symlinks.
 The actual mount points and relative backup and archive policies will be based on the structure shown above.

+?> __TODO__ Desktop/endpoint access to S3DF file systems will likely
+be via authenticated NFS v4.
+This is currently a topic of investigation as we wait for an updated WekaFS release.

 ## Backup and Archiving